skaurus/personal-page/content/CV.md

 Created a great team at my startup and led it until an acquisition and beyond that.
 I ended up managing close to 100 people in three projects, but I felt more in my place managing 5-10 and writing code.

 I’d like to go back to that level (developer or a tech/team lead), and also learn new skills.
-For many years my main language was Perl, now it's Go, also I touched few other technologies briefly.
+For many years my main language was Perl, now it's Go, also I touched a few other technologies briefly.
 I'm open to other backend languages as well, if you're willing to hire me without the relevant experience.
 I would say "yes" to Kotlin, Python, Typescript, Rust, Elixir, Clojure, Erlang.
 I would say "no" to, among popular languages, Scala.
 Ask about others!
 &nbsp;
 &nbsp;